 No matter what these kinds of stories are—what kind of books they are—the overriding factor is that they should be stories that have moral lessons.
 I do not mean that all the characters in the stories are moral people.
 Because you cannot have conflict without sin.
 Sin is the backbone of conflict.
 Someone is in the right, someone is in the wrong; something good has happened, something bad has happened.

 Conflict, of course, is the essence of the story.
 There would not be a story without the conflict.
-So you are going to have people committing sin in these stories.
+You are going to have people committing sin in these stories.
 So if you are picking stories for your children to read or to hear, just because there are sinful characters in there it does not mean that they cannot teach a good lesson.

 Look at the book that is on your lap.
 It contains stories about a lot of people who were very bad.
 But God teaches us, through their actions, good moral lessons.
 And that is the thing.
 The story has to teach a good moral lesson and that the author is good enough to craft his story to bring out an important life lesson.